/ tool-comparisons / Auth0 vs Keycloak for Solo Developers

 Setup time.
 Auth0 takes an hour or two to configure from scratch.
 Keycloak takes significantly longer.
 You need to deploy the server, configure the database, set up realms and clients, configure social providers, and customize the login theme.
 A production-ready Keycloak deployment takes a weekend at minimum.

 Cost.
-Auth0 charges $35/month after 7,500 MAU.
+Auth0's free plan now covers up to 25,000 monthly active users, a generous ceiling that many solo projects never cross.
+Past that, B2C Essentials starts at $35/month for 500 MAU and climbs by tier as you grow.
 Keycloak is free software.
-You pay only for hosting, which could be as cheap as $5-10/month on a small VPS.
+You pay only for hosting, which could be as cheap as $5 to $10/month on a small VPS.
 If you're running a server anyway, Keycloak's marginal cost is nearly zero.
-Over a year, that savings adds up compared to Auth0.
+Over a year, that savings adds up compared to Auth0 once you outgrow the free tier.

 Feature parity.
 Keycloak and Auth0 are roughly equivalent in features.
 Both handle SAML, OIDC, MFA, social login, user federation, and role-based access.
 Keycloak actually has some features Auth0 charges premium prices for, like fine-grained authorization policies and LDAP federation.
 The feature gap is small.